stuartfowler/CEMT/Documentation/stereotypes.md

             -[constraint] Affected()
             -[constraint] Applies()
         }
+        class System~Class~ {
+            +Assessment Phase~Maturity~
+            -[constraint] Phase()
+        }
         Asset~Class~ <|-- System~Class~
 ```

+`System` contains a single attribute:
+ - Assessment Phase - which tracks the phase of the system lifecycle during which this cyberworthiness assessment is being completed, using the [`Maturity`](./enumerations.md#maturity) enumeration as a type, with `Proposed` set as the Default Value.

+`System` has a single active validation constraint:
+ - Phase() - which checks whether an `Assessment Phase` is selected and flags if one is not.

-`System` contains no attributes or constraints, but inherits from the `Asset` stereotype.
+`System` inherits from the `Asset` stereotype.

 #### NoneAsset